kevansevans/HxDoom/Readme.md

 **K.I.S.S.:** Keep it simple, stupid.

 ## Licensing
-HxDoom falls under the GPL3 license as it borrows from several GPL sources.
-Any subsequent derivatives, under the premise they simply use this library and do not modify it, are not required to make their repositories or projects use the GPL3 license.
-Just don't forget to copy the current GPL3 license and provide it in your distribution if possible.
+HxDoom falls under the GPL3 license as it borrows from several GPL2 (and later) sources.
+Licensing is a bit fuzzy elsewhere and I am currently investigating licensing repurposing.

 ## Contributing
 Here's some things you can do to help this project out: